Gen711/Fall2015/labs/Lab0_blast.rst

 ::

-  head -5 Vicugna_pacos.vicPac1.pep.all.fa > test.fasta
+  head -6 Vicugna_pacos.vicPac1.pep.all.fa > test.fasta
   blastp -evalue 1e-10 -num_threads 4 -db uniprot -query test.fasta -outfmt 6

 You will see the results in a table with 12 columns.
-Use `blastp -help` to see what the results mean.
+Use ``blastp -help`` to see what the results mean.

 Test out some of the blast options.
-Try changing the word size `-word_size`, scoring matrix, evalue, cost to open or extend a gap.
+Try changing the word size ``-word_size``, scoring matrix, evalue, cost to open or extend a gap.
 See how these changes affect the results.

-After you've done this, you should make a file containing the query and the hits.
+So great, you can blast 1 sequence, ut you could have done that on the web..
+What about 100 sequences

 ::

-  head -5 dataset1.fa > onesequence.fasta
+  head -1008 Vicugna_pacos.vicPac1.pep.all.fa > larger.fasta
+  blastp -evalue 1e-10 -num_threads 4 -db uniprot -query larger.fasta -outfmt 6

+This might take a while.. but you can go have a coffee or whatever.. **The point is, that using the command line it's just as easy for you to blast 1 sequence as it is 100 or 100000**

 ========================
 TERMINATE YOUR INSTANCE